Your Cart

 In conclusion, learn how to use finger tapping in your guitar solos.
 A technique that will allow you to create some cool sounds.
 But before you get too far ahead, make sure that you have a solid foundation of the fundamentals.
 Make sure you understand your scales.
 Where to play them and how to execute them properly to sound like music and not just scale runs.

-Keep practicing and until our next lesson,
+Keep practicing until our next lesson,

 Sincerely, Dwayne Jenkins